akash-singh112/cph-leetcode/README.md

 1. Open Visual Studio Code.
 2. Go to the **Extensions** view by clicking on the Extensions icon in the Activity Bar on the side of the window.
-3. Search for `CPH Leetcode`.
+3. Search for `Competitive Programming Helper: Leetcode (cph-lc)`.
 4. Click **Install** to install the extension.

-Alternatively, you can install directly from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=undefined_publisher.cph-lc).
+Alternatively, you can install directly from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=akashsinghiitr.cph-lc).

 ---